-12.5.4 AHUS Within or Outside the Floodplain with Multiple Owners (WF/MO, OF/MO)
+13.5.4 AHUS Within or Outside the Floodplain with Multiple Owners (WF/MO, OF/MO)

 A housing unit located outside the floodplain in an AHUS that is not owned by a single ownership entity may be eligible for a repair, reconstruction, or relocation award.
-On the other hand, a A housing unit located within the floodplain in an AHUS that is not owned by a single ownership entity may be eligible for a repair, or relocation award or an elevated reconstruction award. , not for a reconstruction award.
+A housing unit located within the floodplain in an AHUS that is not owned by a single ownership entity may be eligible for a repair, or relocation or an elevated reconstruction award.

-Due to the unique circumstances related to that demolition demolishing or reconstruction work can entail, reconstructing (if applicable), a single housing unit in an AHUS, reconstruction and relocation awards will be determined on a case-by-case basis.
+Due to the unique circumstances that demolition or reconstruction work can entail, reconstruction and relocation awards will be determined on a case-by-case basis.
 Any tenants residing in the AHUS may be eligible for URA assistance, as applicable36.

-12.5.4.1 Repair Award
+13.5.4.1 Repair Award